moepman/acertmgr/README.md

 You should decide which challenge mode you want to use with acertmgr:
   * webdir: In this mode, responses to challenges are put into a directory, to be served by an existing webserver
   * standalone: In this mode, challenges are completed by acertmgr directly.
-    This starts a webserver to solve the challenges, which can be used standalone or together with an existing webserver that forwards request to a specified local port
+This starts a webserver to solve the challenges, which can be used standalone or together with an existing webserver that forwards request to a specified local port/address.
-  * webdir/standalone: Make sure that the `webdir` directory exists in both cases (Note: the standalone webserver does not yet serve the files in situation)
   * dns.*: This mode puts the challenge into a TXT record for the domain (usually _acme-challenge.<domain>) where it will be parsed from by the authority
   * dns.* (Alias mode): Can be used similar to the above but allows redirection of _acme-challenge.<domain> to any other (updatable domain) defined in dns_updatedomain via CNAME (e.g. _acme-challenge.example.net IN CNAME bla.foo.bar with dns_updatedomain="bla.foo.bar" in domainconfig)
   * dns.nsupdate: Updates the TXT record using RFC2136